What is a kWh and how much does electricity cost per kWh?

 How many kilowatt hours should I be using each year?

-That depends on the size of your home, the number of people in your family, and whether you spend a lot of time out at work, or most of your time at home.
+How many kWh you’ll use annually depends on the size of your home, the number of people in your family, and whether you spend a lot of time at home.

 According to energy industry figures:

 - If you live alone in a small home and are out at work full time, you might use 2,000 kWh of electricity a year and 9,000 kWh of gas

 - A small family who live in a 3-bedroom house and are in full-time work and education might use 3,200 kWh of electricity and 13,500 kWh of gas